WomensLaw serves and supports all survivors.

 There are three types of protection from abuse orders in Kansas.

-You can file for a temporary ex parte protection from abuse order when you file your petition for a protection from abuse order in district court.
+2. Temporary ex parte protection from abuse order.
+You can file for this protection from abuse order in the district court.
 It can be granted without prior notice to the abuser and without the abuser appearing in court if a judge finds that you or your family are in immediate danger.
 It will last until your final hearing, which usually takes place within 21 days.2

-A final protection from abuse order is awarded by a judge only after a final hearing in court in which you and the abuser each have an opportunity to present evidence and tell your different sides of the story.
-It lasts for up to one year, but may be extended for one year, two years, or even for the lifetime of the abuser if certain conditions are met.3 For more information on extending an order, see How do I change or extend my order?
+3. Final protection from abuse order.
+This order is awarded by a judge only after a final hearing in court, in which you and the abuser each have an opportunity to present evidence and tell your sides of the story.
+It can last for between one and two years, but it may be extended for one to three years, or even for the lifetime of the abuser if certain conditions are met.3 For more information, see How do I change or extend my order?

 1 Kan.
 Stat. § 60-3105(a), (b)